 The short answer is yes, probably.
 Since your car insurance works much the same way when you lend it to someone and when you’re driving it yourself, your premiums will go up if someone else causes an accident in your vehicle, just like they would if you caused an accident.

 If you’re particularly worried about accidents, you can look into adding accident forgiveness to your policy.
 Accident forgiveness is a feature that some providers offer that can help keep your rates from going up after an accident.
 It’s usually offered as an add-on to your normal plan, sometimes only to drivers who’ve had a certain number of years of accident-free driving.
 There are also some ways to lower your rates again if they’ve gone up after a claim, including:

-But keep in mind that, depending on your policy and where you live, people driving your car with your permission might have reduced coverage while driving your car.
+You should also keep in mind that, depending on your policy and where you live, people driving your car with your permission might have reduced coverage while driving your car.
 A Policygenius expert can help you find insurance options that might make more sense for you if you anticipate lending out your car frequently.